m-joon-ixix/m-joon-ixix.github.io/index.md

 - Knowledge-aware Large Language Models (LLMs)
 - Vision-Language Models (VLMs)
-- Enhancing the reliability and robustness of language models
+- Trustworthy language models for high-stake applications
-- Efficient use of data towards trustworthy, unbiased, fair AI models
+- Efficient use of data towards reliable and unbiased AI models

 ---

 ## News
 - **[Jun.
 2025]** 🔬 I am grateful to work as an RA at the UW iSchool, being advised by Professor Lucy Lu Wang.
 - **[Mar.
 2025]** 🇺🇸 I am attending the University of Washington as an exchange student!
-- **[Feb.
-2025]** 📝 Our paper *"Reliability Across Parametric and External Knowledge: Understanding Knowledge Handling in LLMs"* has been published!
 - **[Nov.
 2024]** 🏅 I am thankful to receive the Korea & USA Advanced Field Student Exchange Scholarship.
 - **[Jun.
 2024]** 🔬 I started working as an undergraduate RA at SNU Intelligent Data Systems Lab.
 - **[Nov.
 2023]** 🏅 I am receiving the Semiconductor Specialized University Scholarship, hosted by Korea Institute for Advancement of Technology!